ministryofjustice/csr-api/README.md

  password
 ```

-You will also need to port forward to the dev database possibly using the port-forward-pod.
+You will also need to port forward to the dev database, this can be done using the port-forward-pod.

 ```
 kubectl \